nturley-copia/ipc-examples/README.md

 ## Go Guidelines

 * If possible, use the built-in structured logger from the standard library (slog), otherwise use logrus
-* Use encoding/json to deserialize and serialize JSON
+* Use `encoding/json` to deserialize and serialize JSON
+* Use `flag` to parse command line arguments

 ## Typescript Guidelines